T48: The Light-Dining Group

 There is usually one on-line meeting per week plus one in-person lunch held immediately prior to our U3A's monthly meeting and only a short walk away.
 Additional meetings are arranged at members' request.

 Meetings are announced a month or so in advance so that members can pencil them into their diaries.
 Precise details of the venue are circulated to our main mailing list about a week in advance.

 Wherever possible, venues are chosen that are convenient for the 121, 299 or 329 bus routes or for the tube.

 Types of meeting

-For these, members need to book with the organiser, by a deadline which is a few days before the meeting.
+For these, members need to book with the co-ordinator, by a deadline which is a few days before the meeting.
 Booking is closed once the limit (usually the 8 from which the group gets its name) has been reached.

 - Drop-In meetings

-For these, there is no need to book in advance: just turn up if the mood takes you.
+For these, there is no need to book in advance: just turn up as the mood takes you.
 It is guaranteed that someone will be there during a specified core-time, so anyone turning up then will have company.
 Because arrivals are spread out, kitchens and waiting staff have an easier time so there is no limit on attendance.